Skip to content

 Leonora was part of a three-person team that won the 2016 Pulitzer Prize in investigative reporting for a series about violent conditions inside Florida’s psychiatric hospitals.

-She also is the reporter and host of an 11-part podcast called Blood and Truth, about a man on Florida’s death row for 48 years who has been trying for decades to conduct DNA testing of his evidence.
+She also is the reporter and host of an 11-part podcast called Blood and Truth, about a man on Florida’s death row for almost 50 years, who has been trying for decades to conduct DNA testing of his evidence.

 Read More about me